anlianguzova/BI_project_reticulata/README.md

 ##### Trinity

 [Trinity](https://doi.org/10.1038/nprot.2013.084) (v.
 2.14.0) was utilised.
-We also installed the tool dependecies using conda (v.
-23.1.0) virtual environment.
+We also installed the tool dependencies using conda (v.
+23.1.0) into special virtual environment.
 The avaliable script is [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Trinity/new_trinity.sh).

 #### Parasite genome